akapribot/kutkut/README.md

 <h2>Credits</h2>

-KutKut ChatBot is direct descendant of CharlieBot, which in turn is based on ANNA, which was developed from Program D, which derived from ALICE.
+Kutkut Chatbot is direct descendant of CharlieBot, which in turn is based on ANNA, which was developed from Program D, which derived from ALICE.

 1. CharlieBot
 2. ANNA